-Covering as much of the business as possible is integral here.
-Quick fixes can be implemented speedily, helping to make small savings, build up momentum and convince colleagues that the process and results will be worthwhile.
-Additionally, opportunities that were not a priority initially can be re-assessed later down the line once the main projects have been completed.
+Covering as much of the business as possible is what matters most here.
+Quick fixes can be implemented speedily, helping to make small savings, build up momentum and convince colleagues that the process and results are worthwhile.
+Additionally, opportunities that might not have been a priority initially can be re-assessed later down the line once the main projects have been completed.

-Once problems have been identified after your walkaround and opportunities have been noted, an action plan needs to be developed.
+Once problems have been identified after your walkaround and opportunities have been noted, you're now ready to make an action plan.

-In order to work out the next step, you need to quantify the potential savings from each of your identified areas.
-This is done by calculating your estimated energy savings, the calorific values (i.e. the amount of energy per unit for any given fuel), costs and carbon factors.
+To work out the next step, you need to quantify the potential savings from each of your identified areas.
+This is done by calculating your estimated energy savings, the calorific values (the amount of energy per unit for any given fuel), costs, and carbon factors.
 You can also engage with equipment suppliers and installers, who can give you quotes for the work.

 The comparison between potential savings and estimated costs produces payback times for each potential project, allowing you to prioritise actions for implementation.

-If you have a thermostat, it might be worth moving it to a location that’s more efficient, away from drafts, windows and skylights.
+If you have a thermostat, it might be worth moving it to a location that’s more efficient, away from draughts, windows, and skylights, for example.